007 MAGAZINE - The World's Foremost James Bond Resource!

 Operation Kid Brother London Pavilion 1968

 Operation Kid Brother also played at United Artists’ flagship cinema the London Pavilion for three weeks from Thursday April 25, 1968, before going on general release across the UK on a double-bill with Beach Red (1967) starring Cornel Wilde, who also produced and directed the anti-war film set in the Pacific during WWII.
 The general release pairing with an ‘X’ certificate main feature no doubt hampered the box-office receipts in the UK by restricting the audience to those over 16 years of age.
-Operation Kid Brother did play briefly as a standalone release in the early 1970s under its ‘A’ certificate, and then as a late-night attraction in several regional cinemas.
+Operation Kid Brother did play briefly as a standalone release in the early 1970s under its ‘A’ certificate, and then as a late-night attraction in several provincial cinemas.
 The controversial ‘X’ certificate Beach Red had played the four weeks preceding Operation Kid Brother at the London Pavilion.
 English critics were no kinder to the film that their American counterparts.
 A review in the Kensington Post on May 3, 1968 under the title “Bond 'n blood” began:

 “Once again the silly season is upon us.
 The signs are films that wouldn't normally get a general release and films going out in double bills or split releases”...
 “When Rank put out a double bill or split release, though, it is a sure sign of panic-cum-despair.
 Next week it's an odd mixture of spy-spoof and tough war drama.